 In the Chinatown neighborhood, Hop Sing Laundromat is an unmarked speakeasy.
 You can't miss it!
 It's located at 1029 Race St, right across from Chinatown.
 The doorman checks IDs and appearance, and the doors are very secure.
 To enter, follow the strict dress code, and forget your cell phone.
-There are strict rules for cell phones and photos, so it's essential to arrive in an appropriate outfit.
-Whether you're looking for a classy night or an intimate setting, the Hop Sing Laundromat is the perfect place to get started.
+There are strict rules for cell phones and photos, so arriving in an appropriate outfit is essential.
+The Hop Sing Laundromat is the perfect place to get started whether you're looking for a classy night or an intimate setting.

 The Franklin Bar

 There are a few reasons to visit The Franklin Bar at Speakeasy in Philadelphia.
 First of all, it's a hidden gem.
 This tiki bar and the chic cocktail spot are located upstairs.
 The unmarked entrance makes it even more secret.
 The tiki theme is playful and fun, and the cocktails are delicious.
 Besides, the atmosphere is an excellent change of pace from a posh, stuffy restaurant.
 Located at 112 S 18th St, Philadelphia, PA 19103

 The Rabbit Under The Wine Dive

 Rabbit, a brand new underground cocktail bar and lounge below Wine Dive and Sonny's Cocktail Joint.
 Philadelphia's new underground speakeasy is hidden deep beneath South Street's hustle, bustle, and frenetic energy.
 Located at: 1506 South St, Philadelphia, PA 19146